gasparian/lsh-search-go/README.md

 Here are example visualizations:
 <img src="https://github.com/gasparian/vector-search-go/blob/master/pics/non-biased.png" height=300 >  <img src="https://github.com/gasparian/vector-search-go/blob/master/pics/biased.png" height=300 >

+*Complexety*

+*Quality metrics*

 ### Dev. plan:

 1. Prepare the [ANN benchmark dataset](http://ann-benchmarks.com/deep-image-96-angular.hdf5):
     - ~~download dataset and write script for stats calculating using the hdf5;~~
     - ~~add mongodb in project~~;
-    - write a script to fill mongodb with the benchmarked dataset.
-Search index will be stored as new fields in the documents;
+    - ~~write a script to fill mongodb with the benchmarked dataset.~~ Search index will be stored as new fields in the documents;
     - add unit tests for basic db functions;
 2. Make comprehensive config file and parser for it (toml):
     - mean and std vectors (?);